 Broad market and industry factors may materially harm the market price of our securities irrespective of our operating performance.
 The stock market in general and Nasdaq in particular have experienced significant price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of the particular companies affected.
 The trading prices and valuations of these stocks, and of our Class A Common Stock, may not be predictable.
 A loss of investor confidence in the market for the stocks of other companies which investors perceive to be similar to ours could depress our stock price regardless of our business, prospects, financial condition or results of operations.
 Broad market and industry factors, including, most recently, the impact of the COVID-19 pandemic, and any other global pandemics, as well as general economic, political and market conditions such as recessions or interest rate changes, may seriously affect the market price of our Class A Common Stock, regardless of our actual operating performance.
 In addition, the trading price of our Class A Common Stock may be adversely affected by third parties trying to drive down or drive up the market price.
-Short sellers and others, some of whom post anonymously on social media, may be positioned to profit if our stock declines or otherwise exhibits volatility, and their activities actual or anticipated fluctuations in our quarterly financial results or the quarterly financial results of companies the public's reaction to our press releases, other public announcements and filings with the Securities and Exchange rumors and speculation in the press or investment community or on social media about us, our clients or companies actual or anticipated developments in our business, competitors' businesses or the competitive landscape generally;
+Short sellers and others, some of whom post anonymously on social media, may be positioned to profit if our stock declines or otherwise exhibits volatility, and their activities can negatively affect our stock price and increase the volatility of our stock price.

-sales of substantial amounts of our Class A Common Stock by our directors, officers or significant stockholders or the the extent to which retail and other individual investors (as distinguished from institutional investors), invest in our Class can negatively affect our stock price and increase the volatility of our stock price.
 These broad market and industry factors could seriously harm the market price of our Common Stock, regardless of our operating performance.
 A decline in the market price of our securities also could adversely affect our ability to issue additional securities and our ability to obtain additional financing in the future.